Marak/ePlaying-cards/README.md

 * As a user I want to be able to refresh a card without any latency.
 * As a user I want the ecard console to keep track of my game score.
 * As a user I want the ecards to update to a different game in less than 5 seconds.
-* As a user I want
+* As a user I want to be able to

 ## MVP
 The basic and minimum need for this product is to have a method of refreshing cards without latency and update the whole digital deck without latency.
 The functionality shall be seamless as it would be when using a normal paper card deck.